-Literary Application of $\chi^2$
+Literary Application of χ^2

-We check check whether the distribution of a style variable is (proportionally) similar in two texts (authors) using $\chi^2$ .
+We check check whether the distribution of a style variable is (proportionally) similar in two authors using χ^2 .

-- identify countable characteristic of style (literary) - 2 Apply $\chi^2$ - identify null hypothesis (normally that style and text variables are independent) - e test likelihood of sample - if sample unlikely (low p-value), then style and text are dependent. - Combine (1) and (2): If H0 is rejected, we conclude that texts differ in style. - Note hidden assumption in authorship attribution that style characterizes authors, needed to conclude that texts have different authors.
+- identify quantifiable characteristic of style (literary) - Show that style element characterizes writer (or genre, or epoch, or writer at a particular period on a particular subject, etc.) - 2 Apply χ^2 - identify null hypothesis (normally that style and text variables are independent) - e test likelihood of sample - if sample unlikely (low p-value), then style and text are dependent.

+Combine (1) and (2): If H0 is rejected, we conclude that texts differ in style.
+If style characterize authors (1), we conclude that texts have different authors.